501(c)3 Non-Profit Organization Since 2007 ~ Estacada, Oregon

 Bunnies have been adopted from various places including an animal hoarder, an irresponsible backyard breeder, and a sheriff seizure in a cruelty case.

 Mr T the turkey was scheduled to be on the table at Thanksgiving when a relative intervened and brought him to live with us.
 The only turkey we will be eating is vegan Tofurky!

 Brutus was living in a van with his caregiver after they lost their home.
 Brutus is now part of the herd at Out to Pasture.

 Darjeeling was adopted off death row in Georgia and brought out to Oregon.
 She is one of two dogs currently living at OTP.

 A skunk family lives under the tool shed and comes out to visit in the warmer weather.
 Skunks are good at keeping down the rodent population and have been no problem as long as we don't sneak up on them!

-Here are just some of our rescue animals and their stories.
+Here are our rescue animals and their stories.
 If you would like to Sponsor one (or more) of them, please visit our Sponsorship page.

 For more information regarding any of our animals, please contact: